-Day Statement Response 3 The doors and gates to the pool, electrical, and telephone equipment, etc., should be kept locked to prevent unauthorized access.
+Day Statement Response 4 The doors and gates to the pool, electrical, and telephone equipment, etc., should be kept locked to prevent unauthorized access.
 Guests, and particularly young guests, must be protected from themselves.
 Likewise, the hotel must be protected from curious guests and visitors as well as those with malicious intent.
-4 Guest room windows should open a maximum of four inches for the safety of children and for security.
+5 A clearance of 18 inches must be maintained between storage and sprinkler heads.
+For sprinklers to operate as designed, it is necessary to leave a clearance of 18 inches or more between sprinkler heads and the top of storage.
+6 Trip hazards should be repaired ASAP to reduce the potential for accidents.
+Rips in carpets, potholes, and similar trip hazards should be repaired as soon as possible to reduce the potential for an accident.
+7 Guest room windows should open a maximum of four inches for the safety of children and for security.
 Hotels have learned the hard way that small children can fall out of windows that open six inches or more.
 A maximum opening of four inches is necessary to be sure children are safe.
-5 'No Diving' signs should be installed on the pool deck near the coping.
-One sign on each depth marker is recommended.
-The injuries resulting from guests striking their heads when diving into the pool are often severe, sometimes resulting in paralysis and lawsuit settlements in the millions of dollars.
-Not having proper signage adversely affects the hotel's defense against lawsuits.
-6 A clay-based non- combustible absorbent - not rags - should be used for oil spills.
-Clay-based absorbents are the safest way to clean up oil spills.
-We should all be aware of the hazards of piles of oily rags.
+8 Gasoline and gasoline- fueled equipment should not be stored near open flames, i.e., in the boiler room or kitchen.
+The explosive power of gasoline fumes is tremendous.
+Even small containers of gasoline should be stored in an outside storage building or an approved cabinet.